4 Easy DIY Hanukkah (Chanukah) Decorations to Make at Home

 - Shred your own strips by running construction paper through a shredder

-For the Plate
+Substitutions for the Plate

 - Decorate the edges of a plastic, paper, or glass plate with Sharpie markers